jscheidtmann/cloud-pi/manual_setup.md

 ## Step 6 - Activate PixInsight

-Either copy over your given license as described here, or start and activate the copy of PixInsight on the server.
+Either copy over your given license as described in the [PixInsight FAQs](https://pixinsight.com/faq/) (see 2.7 and 2.10), or start and reactivate the copy of PixInsight on the server.

 ### Step 6 - Download your astropix to the instance